AndrewPearcy/hpce-2018-cw6/readme.md

   is processed progressively as the spikes are received, reducing the latency to less than 1ms.
-They know how to build custom hardware object detection which is able to perform object detection in a massively parallel well, but are limited in how many spikes per second it can consume.
+They know how to build custom hardware object detection which is able to perform object detection in a massively parallel way, but are limited in how many spikes per second it can consume.

 The unknown factor is whether the degradation in image quality due to